 This article has technical resources and definitions meant for your IT team or your email administrator.
 If your email server is not currently set up for IMAP, please work with your IT administrator to make sure your inbox is configured correctly.

 When you connect your inbox to HubSpot and send emails, HubSpot connects with your email server over TLS (Transport Layer Security).
 To access the inbox and submit mail, IMAP and SMTP are used, respectively.
-Both ports running these protocols must be open to traffic, or you may whitelist the IPs making these connections.
+Both ports running these protocols must be open to traffic, or you may add the IPs making these connections to your allowlist.

 The port that HubSpot connects to must support encryption.
 HubSpot supports TLSv1.0, TLSv1.1, TLSv1.2, SSLv3 or STARTTLS upgrade to TLSv1.0, TLSv1.1, TLSv1.2, SSLv3 on all ports; TLSv2 is not supported.